Amalie Skram: Denmark

 In 1884 Amalie Müller married again, this time the Danish writer Asbjørn Oluf Erik Skram (1847–1923), a son of railroad director Gustav Skram.
 She moved to Copenhagen, Denmark with her new husband.
 They had a daughter, Ida Johanne Skram (born 1889), from this union.
-Her obligations as housewife, mother and author as well as the public's limited acceptance for her then-radical work, led to a further breakdown in 1894, after which Amalie lived in a psychiatric hospital near Roskilde.
+Her obligations as a housewife, mother, and author as well as the public's limited acceptance of her then-radical work, led to a further breakdown in 1894, after which Amalie lived in a psychiatric hospital near Roskilde.
 In 1900 her second marriage was dissolved.
 She died six years later in Copenhagen and was buried at Bispebjerg Cemetery.

 Literary career

 In 1882 Amalie Skram debuted (as Amalie Müller) with the short story "Madam Høiers leiefolk", published in the magazine Nyt Tidsskrift.
 An excerpt from her first novel, Constance Ring, was first published in the magazine Tilskueren in 1885.

 Her works continued until her death.
 She dealt with topics she knew well.
 Her work can be divided into three categories: